Keep an eye on your inbox, the lastest consumer news is on it's way!

 In Oct 2004, I purchased a vehicle financed by National Auto Finance with a $66 payment agreement at 17.99%.
 First payment was in Dec.
 2004.
 Because of financial issues, I requested a total of 6 deferred payments at different times during now and the beginning of the contract.
 When requesting deferrals, all I was told was that each deferred payment would be set to the end of the contract.
 I've asked for a payoff amount and I am being charged an extra 8 payments on top of the 6 months deferred making a total of 74 payments.
 To my calculations, I now owe a total of $6,600 to be paid within the next 11 payments.
 A supervisor at National Auto Finance explained that the extra amount being charged was because I had agreed to pay that much extra for the deferred payments.
 I would have never agreed to such high charges.
 Can National Auto Finance get away with this?
 Please advise.

-National Auto Finance Company Profile
+National Auto Finance Company Information

 - Company Name: